 Military sexual violence and trauma are among the most debilitating and toxic problems confronting our nation’s armed forces and service academies.
 Sexual assault dehumanizes survivors and degrades operational readiness, but a broken criminal justice system can also be traumatizing and dangerous.
 In 2018, nearly 20,500 servicemembers indicated they suffered from some type of sexual assault, a nearly 40 percent increase from 2016.
 Only 38 percent came forward to report the crimes, a decrease from 41 percent in 2016.
-These shameful results occurred in spite of the military spending over $200 million to address the problem over the last decade.
+These shameful results occurred in spite of the military spending about $1 billion to address the problem over the last decade.

 Sexual assault committed by servicemembers against their peers or subordinates represents a complete and utter breakdown of respect and dignity.
-Military Sexual Trauma (MST) isolates survivors from their units and erodes the core principles of good order and discipline, and faithful service that the military so often professes to uphold.
+Military Sexual Trauma (MST) isolates survivors from their units and erodes the core principles of good order and discipline and faithful service that the military so often extolls.
 As the military continues to fail in protecting its members, Congress must diligently exercise its oversight and leadership to stamp out military sexual violence.

-For the past decade, Congresswoman Speier has led the crusade to improve military sexual assault prevention and response.
-As a lifelong champion of gender equality and freedom from violence, Congresswoman Speier redoubled her efforts to combatting sexual assault in the military.
-She demanded a spot on the House Armed Services Committee (HASC) and the Military Personnel Subcommittee.
+Congresswoman Speier is a lifelong champion of gender equality and freedom from violence who has led the crusade to improve military sexual assault prevention and response for over a decade.
+She demanded a spot on the House Armed Services Committee (HASC) and the Military Personnel Subcommittee, which she now chairs.
 Prior to 2011, Congress had only held 18 hearings on sexual assault in the military in the previous 16 years.
-In 2019 alone, Congress has already held four hearings related to military sexual assault, due in large part to Congresswoman Speier’s work on this issue.
-She has long believed that a key way to combat military sexual trauma is eliminating commanders’ authority to determine whether to prosecute sexual assault cases.
+In 2019 and 2020 alone, Congress held six hearings related to military sexual violence, due in large part to Congresswoman Speier’s work on this issue.
+She has long believed that a key approach to combating military sexual trauma is eliminating commanders’ authority to determine whether to prosecute sexual assault cases.
 This power, unique to the military system, in which a unit commander determines what crimes to prosecute despite not being a trained lawyer and having potential biases toward the parties in question decreases confidence in the military justice system and discourages survivors from coming forward to report crimes.

 Congresswoman Speier has also overseen and implemented monumental legislative reforms in this area with many aimed at correcting a broken military justice system.
 These include: